 It is important to acknowledge some key limitations of these analyses.
 The recruitment procedure did not allow us to calculate response rates for the survey as professional bodies acted as intermediaries in the identification process.
 We are not aware of any other recent studies undertaking similar analyses in the UK and as such these results provide unique data around the question of exercise provision for men on ADT according to the most recent iteration of the NICE guidelines.
 In addition, we relied on respondents to be a member of professional bodies or groups and to be actively reading emails from the group, which might have biased the sampling.
 We did not survey private sector providers, cancer related charities or voluntary agencies that might provide exercise referral schemes for people with cancer.
 Survey data from only 51% of NHS trusts could introduce the possibility of selection bias.

 The provision of exercise therapy for long-term conditions is not a new concept.
-Exercise rehabilitation/training for cardiovascular disease is a useful comparison.(26) Meta analyses of randomised trials have reported benefits in terms of better overall mortality and cardiovascular mortality and reduced risk of hospital admission.(27, 28) However, the delivery of exercise training with the fidelity that would reproduce the benefits reported in the clinical studies in NHS service is not a reality.
-Serious problems around staffing levels, multi-disciplinary involvement, exercise prescription (frequency, intensity and duration), parallel behaviour change support and the method of exercise delivery have been highlighted by senior academics leading the National Audit of Cardiac Rehabilitation.(29) Crucially, less than 5% of programmes in the UK state that they have a doctor as part of the multi-disciplinary team.
+Exercise rehabilitation/training for cardiovascular disease is a useful comparison.[26]
+Meta analyses of randomised trials have reported benefits in terms of better overall mortality and cardiovascular mortality and reduced risk of hospital admission.[27,28] However, the delivery of exercise training with the fidelity that would reproduce the benefits reported in the clinical studies in NHS service is not a reality.
+Serious problems around staffing levels, multi-disciplinary involvement, exercise prescription (frequency, intensity and duration), parallel behaviour change support and the method of exercise delivery have been highlighted by senior academics leading the National Audit of Cardiac Rehabilitation.[29]
+Crucially, less than 5% of programmes in the UK state that they have a doctor as part of the multi-disciplinary team.
 With this fundamental lack of embedding of exercise services in core cardiac care, it is easy to see how they can become an afterthought and sub-optimally implemented (where done at all).

-Men with prostate cancer consistently report unmet needs.(18) Previous analysis of prospective data taken from NHS services has highlighted that unmet needs in cancer survivors tend to stay unmet.(30) Despite the publication of this data (which is over a decade old), it is unclear where the innovation in cancer care pathways has taken place in the NHS - there are certainly very few multi-centre trials of supportive survivorship therapies that have provided both clinical and cost-effectiveness data.
-This is despite two key government policy documents in 2011 and 2015 highlighting the increasing importance of cancer survivorship.(31, 32) Independent reports from CRUK assessing the implementation of the UK’s cancer strategies suggests that whilst cancer survivorship issues are broadly better appreciated in the NHS, dedicated services are seen as 'soft' and tend to be viewed as lower priority and particularly vulnerable in 'challenging financial climates'.(33) Indeed, it is often left to specialist cancer charities to fund enhanced cancer survivorship services including exercise referral services.
+Men with prostate cancer consistently report unmet needs.[18]
+Previous analysis of prospective data taken from NHS services has highlighted that unmet needs in cancer survivors tend to stay unmet.[30]
+Despite the publication of this data (which is over a decade old), it is unclear where the innovation in cancer care pathways has taken place in the NHS - there are certainly very few multi-centre trials of supportive survivorship therapies that have provided both clinical and cost-effectiveness data.
+This is despite two key government policy documents in 2011 and 2015 highlighting the increasing importance of cancer survivorship.[31,32] Independent reports from CRUK assessing the implementation of the UK’s cancer strategies suggests that whilst cancer survivorship issues are broadly better appreciated in the NHS, dedicated services are seen as 'soft' and tend to be viewed as lower priority and particularly vulnerable in 'challenging financial climates'.[33]
+Indeed, it is often left to specialist cancer charities to fund enhanced cancer survivorship services including exercise referral services.

 Conclusion